Montedio Yamagata: History

 The club based in Tsuruoka was founded in 1984 as NEC Yamagata Soccer Club.
 It gained the promotion to the Japan Football League (former) in 1994.
 After renaming itself as Montedio Yamagata in 1996, it has been playing in J. League Division 2 since its inaugural 1999 season.

 On 30 November 2008, they were promoted to J. League Division 1 for the first time.
 They achieved their highest league placing of 13th in 2010.
 However, in 2011, two strong loan players from Kashima Antlers were recalled.
 This weakened the squad which also suffered many injuries through the year and Montedio were relegated back to J.League Division 2 at the end of 2011.
-At the end of the season, the manager, Shinji Kobayashi, stepped down even though many fans glorified his accomplishment for the past 4 years.
+At the end of the season, the manager, Shinji Kobayashi, stepped down even though many fans praised his accomplishments over the past 4 years.

 Yamagata returned to the J1 after spending three seasons in the J2 by winning the J1/J2 promotion playoff final in 2014.
 They returned to the J2 for the 2016 season, having spent only one season at the J1.
 The club is currently playing their 10th consecutive season in the J2 in 2025.